 Now I’m not one for bragging, but the web traffic on my lifestyle blog traffic jumped 2800% in just two days – a Pinterest traffic explosion!

 Yes you did read that right.
-For my brand new lifestyle visitors went from just 43 last Wednesday to 641 visitors on Thursday and a cracking 1,211 last Friday.
+For my brand new lifestyle blog daily visits went from only 43 to a cracking 1,211 in just two days!

 This is the effect of a viral pin.
 Read on to find out how it happened...

 I don’t want to mislead you.
 It was a whopping jump in pinterest traffic, but my traffic dropped back down to about 400 visitors a day.

 That’s still a 600% increase on the average traffic I was getting before the viral pin.

 UPDATE: A week later I had my second viral pin!
 My traffic kept hitting 1000+.
 By the end of July, my second month of blogging, I hit 18,000+ sessions.

 And at the time, my Pinterest account had less than 500 followers!

 Now of course I could have just got lucky.
 It happens.
 But I’d like to think this jump had something to do with all the work I put into building my Pinterest traffic before my pin went viral.

 [UPDATE: With my second viral pin in a week – it doesn’t look like luck!]